 Why not?
-Seems like a great place for like-minded cat lovers to congregate and celebrate the beauty of cats.
+Seems like a great place for like-minded cat lovers to congregate and celebrate cat beauty.

-Before you put yourself and your cat on the podium, here’s what you need to know about the world of cat shows and what it's really like to step into the ring.
+Before you put yourself and your cat on the podium, here’s what you need to know about the cat show world and what it's really like to step into the ring.

 What It’s All About